binxio/cfn-global-accelerator-provider/README.md

 # cfn-global-accelator-provider
-AWS Global Accelator is an awesome service which was announced at on November 26, 2018 but helas without CloudFormation support.
+AWS Global Accelerator is an awesome service which was announced at on November 26, 2018 but helas without CloudFormation support.
 This provider was created within a relaxed working day and allows you to configure your accelerators, listeners and endpoint groups in CloudFormation.

 <!--more-->